Rasmus-Emil-H/boar/README.md

 # Boar PHP minimal MVC 🐗

-## Overview
+## Intro

 Boar is a lightweight PHP MVC framework designed to facilitate the creation of web applications.

-It follows the Model-View-Controller (MVC) architectural pattern, providing a separation of concerns, making it easier to manage and maintain your application.

 ## Features